 TOP SECRET [DECLASSIFIED]:: ATTEMPTED FIRST APHRODITE ATTACK TWELVE AUGUST WITH ROBOT TAKING OFF FROM FERSFIELD AT ONE EIGHT ZERO FIVE HOURS PD ROBOT EXPLODED IN THE AIR AT APPROXIMATELY TWO THOUSAND FEET EIGHT MILES SOUTHEAST OF HALESWORTH AT ONE EIGHT TWO ZERO HOURS PD WILFORD J. WILLY CMA SR GRADE LIEUTENANT AND JOSEPH P. KENNEDY SR GRADE LIEUTENANT CMA BOTH USNR CMA WERE KILLED PD COMMANDER SMITH CMA IN COMMAND OF THIS UNIT CMA IS MAKING FULL REPORT TO US NAVAL OPERATIONS PD A MORE DETAILED REPORT WILL BE FORWARDED TO YOU WHEN INTERROGATION IS COMPLETED :: TOP SECRET [DECLASSIFIED]

 The concept of Operation Aphrodite was simple.
-The US Military would take old, four-engine “War Weary (WW)” B-17 Flying Fortresses and strip them of armor, armament and all non-essential flight gear — even radios.
-This freed up 12,000 pounds of useful load in the four-engine bomber, which would then be packed with an equivalent amount of a new British explosive called Torpex that, pound for pound, was 50 percent more powerful than TNT.
-The result was a flying bomb.
-This aircraft would take off under human control and then, once airborne, the flight crew would bail out after transferring control to a following aircraft with a radio control set.
-The plane would then be guided at low altitude by radio control into its target, detonating on impact.
+The US Military would take old, four-engine “War Weary (WW)” B-17 Flying Fortresses and B-24 Liberators and strip them of armor, armament, and all non-essential flight gear — even taking out the radios.
+This freed up 12,000 pounds of useful load in the four-engine bomber, which would then be packed with an equivalent amount of a new British explosive called Torpex.
+Pound for pound, Torpex was 50 percent more powerful than TNT.
+The designers had created a veritable flying bomb.

 “I vividly remember seeing burning wreckage falling earthwards while engines with propellers still turning, and leaving comet-like trails of smoke, continued along the direction of flight before plummeting down.
 A Ventura broke high to starboard and a Lightning spun away to port eventually to regain control at tree-top height over Blythburgh Hospital.
 While I watched spellbound, a terrific explosion reached Dresser’s Cottage in the form of a loud double thunderclap.
 Then all was quiet except for the drone of the circling Venturas’ engines, as they remained for a few more minutes in the vicinity.
 The fireball changed to an enormous black pall of smoke resembling a huge octopus, the tentacles below indicating the earthward paths of burning fragments.”